altersign/code-beauty/README.md

 Beauty of the code
 ==================

-A text, presentation and sources of my talk
+Text, presentation and sources of my talk
 "Beauty of the program code.
 Async programming and Perl" for the fourth Zaporizhzhya developers meetup.

 http://moxa.ws/ru/devzpmeetup-4/